zverok/time_calc/README.md

 ## API design

 The idea of this library (as well as the idea of the previous one) grew of the simple question "how do you say `<some time> + 1 hour` in good Ruby?"
-This question also leads (me) to notifying that other arithmetical operations (like rounding, or `<value> upto <value> with step <value>`) seem to be applicable to `Time` or `Date` values as well.
+This question also leads (me) to notifying that other arithmetical operations (like rounding, or `<value> up to <value> with step <value>`) seem to be applicable to `Time` or `Date` values as well.

 Prominent ActiveSupport's answer of extending simple numbers to respond to `1.year` never felt totally right to me.
-I am not completely against-any-monkey-patches kind of guy, it just doesn't sit right, to say "number has method to produce duration".
-One of attempts to find an alternative have led me to creation of [time_math2](https://github.com/zverok/time_math2), which gained some (modest) popularity by presenting things this way: `TimeMath.year.advance(time, 1)`.
+I am not completely against-any-monkey-patches kind of guy, it just doesn't sit right, to say "number has a method to produce duration".
+One of the attempts to find an alternative has led me to the creation of [time_math2](https://github.com/zverok/time_math2), which gained some (modest) popularity by presenting things this way: `TimeMath.year.advance(time, 1)`.

-TBH, using the library myself only eventually, I never been too happy with it: it never felt really natural, so I constantly forgot "what should I do to calculate '2 days ago'".
+TBH, using the library myself only eventually, I have never been too happy with it: it never felt really natural, so I constantly forgot "what should I do to calculate '2 days ago'".
 This simplest use case (some time from now) in `TimeMath` looked too far from "how you pronounce it":

 ```ruby
 # Natural language: 2 days ago